strohne/Facepager/src/readme.txt

 virtualenv facepager_env
 . facepager_env/bin/activate

-pip install SQLAlchemy python-dateutil requests rauth wheel cd src/
+pip install SQLAlchemy python-dateutil requests requests-toolbelt rauth wheel cd src/

 #you may want to change the download link to the most recent version